Thomas Beaufort, Duke of Exeter: Under Henry V

-On the accession of Henry V, Beaufort was appointed Lieutenant of Aquitaine (1413) and then captain of Harfleur (1415).
-He spent the next years in Normandy as Lieutenant of Normandy (1416).
-He was created Duke of Exeter for life in 1416.
+On the accession of Henry V, Beaufort was appointed Lieutenant of Aquitaine in 1413 and then captain of Harfleur in 1415.
+He spent the next few years in Normandy, serving as lieutenant of that duchy from 1416.
+He was created Duke of Exeter for life that same year.

-Beaufort was back in England in 1417, while the king was in Normandy, but had to deal with problems in Scotland.
-In 1418 he went back to Normandy with a large force, taking part in the sieges of Évreux, Ivry, and Rouen.
-After the fall of Rouen in 1419, he was captain of the city and conquered more of the smaller Norman cities.
+Beaufort returned to England in 1417 while the king was still in Normandy in order to deal with problems in Scotland.
+In 1418, he went back to Normandy with a large force, taking part in the sieges of Évreux, Ivry, and Rouen.
+After the fall of Rouen in 1419, he was made captain of the city and conquered several more of the smaller Norman cities.
 Finally, in 1419, he took the great fortress of Château Gaillard, midway between Rouen and Paris, after a six-month siege.

-During this time, Henry V had a policy of creating Norman titles for his aristocrats, thus Beaufort was created Count of Harcourt in 1418.
+During this time, Henry V began a policy of creating Norman titles for his aristocrats, with Beaufort being made Count of Harcourt in 1418.

 In 1420, Beaufort helped negotiate the treaty of Troyes.
-The next year he was captured at the Battle of Baugé, where his nephew Thomas of Lancaster, 1st Duke of Clarence, was killed.
+The next year he was captured at the Battle of Baugé, where his nephew, Thomas of Lancaster, 1st Duke of Clarence, was killed.

-Beaufort was one of the executors of Henry V's will, and so returned to England in 1422.
-He served on the governing council for the infant king Henry VI, though it is likely he spent some time in France as well.
+Beaufort was one of the executors of Henry V's will, and so returned to England in 1422 after the latter's death.
+He served on the governing council for the infant King Henry VI, though it is likely he spent some time in France as well.

-The character of Exeter in Shakespeare's play Henry V is based on Beaufort, although Beaufort was not actually created Duke of Exeter until after the Battle of Agincourt.
-In 1415 he was Earl of Dorset.
+The character of Exeter in Shakespeare's play Henry V is based on Beaufort, although Beaufort was not actually created duke of Exeter until after the Battle of Agincourt; in 1415 he was still earl of Dorset.
+He also appears in Henry VI, Part 1.

-He died on 31 December 1426.
-27 December 1426 or 1 January 1427 have been suggested as alternative dates.
-All of his titles (Duchy of Exeter, Earldom of Dorset, Countship of Harcourt) became extinct.
+He is reported to have died on 31 December 1426, although 27 December 1426 or 1 January 1427 have been suggested as alternative dates.
+All of his titles (Duke of Exeter, Earl of Dorset and Count of Harcourt) became extinct.
 The Duchy of Exeter was restored to the Holland family; the Earldom of Dorset was recreated for Edmund, Count of Mortain, his nephew.